anrichp/Dissertation/Project Outline/Project Outline Notes.md

 - Research on the visualisation of CC-Txs.
 - Study security aspects of blockchain interoperability.
 - Understand the implications of the diferent interoperability layers (value, semantic, organisational, amoung others)

+---

+## Other Notes

+### Substrate

+- A template for creating other blockchains.
+- Works both as a blockchain and it exists as a blockchain that exists under the polkadot umbrella (shard or para-chain)